dcs-soni/stash-it/README.md

 ✅ChromaDB: Running in Docker container on EC2.
     To check ChromaDB API health/running status: <code>http://<EC2_instance:port>/api/v2/heartbeat</code>.

+The EC2 instance is stopped now as I am on a free tier 🤭
 ---

 Thank you for checking out Stash It!
 If you find it useful, feel free to ⭐ the repo and reach out for suggestions or improvements!